Toqozz/crawl-reddit/README.md

 There are two versions of crawl in this repository.
 One version uses the Reddit praw API, and the other uses pycurl to scrape directly from the website.

-The benefit to the curl approach is that it doesn't require an OAuth module, and it's generalyl a little bit faster.
+The benefit to the curl approach is that it doesn't require an OAuth module, and it's generally a little bit faster.

 I recommend generally sticking to `crawl_curl.py`.